vanhoangkha/Networking-fundamentals/Day25_DynamicRouting.md

 DYNAMIC Định tuyến Giao thức METRICS

-- A Router’S Tuyến đường TABLE contains the BEST Tuyến đường to each DESTINATION Mạng it knows about
+- A Router’S Tuyến đường TABLE contains the BEST Tuyến đường to each DESTINATION Network it knows about

 If a Router using a DYNAMIC Định tuyến Giao thức learns TWO different routes to the same DESTINATION, how does it determine which is **‘best’** ?